General Resources for the Teaching of Personality Psychology

 Create Your Own Crossword Puzzle This website lets you enter vocabulary words and definitions which it then arranges into a crossword puzzle.
 Excellent way to help students review material and have some fun at the same time.
 Even better: Have students create their own puzzles.

 Educating Students About Plagiarism By Marika Lamoreaux, Kim Darnell, Elizabeth Sheehan, and Chantal Tusher (Georgia State University), this resource contains materials to help educate students about plagiarism and to help faculty understand how to handle it if it occurs.
 Included are an overview for faculty "Educating Students," a slide show for a lecture "Plagiarism," a worksheet for students "Recognizing Plagiarism," a plagiarism contract students sign "Plagiarism Contract," suggested answers faculty can offer to respond to common student excuses "Answers to Common Excuses," and a flowchart showing how one university handles plagiarism reports "Academic Dishonesty Flowchart."
+Scroll down to the section on Ethics (or use the find function to search for "Plagiarism").

 The Educator's Reference Desk The Educator's Reference Desk, a site for elementary and high school teachers, provides links to Internet sites, educational organizations, and electronic discussion groups; lesson plans; and a question archive.
 They have a section on psychology for 11-12 graders.